 First things first: frozen berries do not need to be thawed when used in baked goods.
-If you're making muffins or a cobbler or a pie, just toss the frozen berries into the batter or bowl the same way you would with fresh berries and continue with your recipe.
+If you're making muffins, a cobbler, or a pie, just toss the frozen berries into the batter or bowl the same way you would with fresh berries and continue with your recipe.

-If, however, you want to try and thaw berries so that they can be used in dishes as fresh berries would be -- as garnishes, or in salads -- you can thaw them using this method to best retain their shape and appearance.
+If, however, you want to try and thaw berries so that they can be used in dishes as fresh berries would be—as garnishes or in salads, for example—you can thaw them using this method to best retain their shape and appearance.
 It won't be quite the same as using fresh berries, but it will certainly come close.

-- Put them in a microwave on "defrost" for 30 seconds.
+- Put them in a microwave on the defrost setting for 30 seconds.
 Check the berries and repeat until the berries are defrosted (about 30 seconds for raspberries and blueberries, 1 minute for blackberries, and up to 2 minutes for strawberries).

 - Immediately remove berries from the microwave to stop any cooking.
-The berries should look lightly frosted and have retained their distinctive shape.
+The berries should look lightly frosted and should retain their distinctive shape.

-- Carefully lift the berries off the paper towel and place them as a garnish or in a salad or however you were planning on using the frozen berries as fresh.
+- Carefully lift the berries off the paper towel and use as desired.

 It's important to note that thawed frozen berries will be more delicate than actual fresh berries, so they will start to fall apart quite quickly if tossed in a fruit salad, for example.
 Treat them accordingly if you want them to keep their shape.